Types of Emergencies

 During heavy shaking:

-1. DROP: Drop wherever you are on to your hands and knees.
+1. Drop: Drop wherever you are on to your hands and knees.
 If you’re using a wheelchair or walker with a seat, make sure your wheels are locked and remain seated until the shaking stops.

-2. COVER: Cover your head and neck with your arms.
+2. Cover: Cover your head and neck with your arms.
 If a sturdy table or desk is nearby, crawl underneath it for shelter.
 If no shelter is nearby, crawl next to an interior wall (away from windows).
 Crawl only if you can reach better cover without going through an area with more debris.
 Stay on your knees or bent over to protect vital organs.

-3. HOLD ON: If you are under a table or desk, hold on with one hand and be ready to move with it if it moves.
+3. Hold On: If you are under a table or desk, hold on with one hand and be ready to move with it if it moves.
 If you can’t find a table or desk, cover your head and neck with both arms and hands.
 If seated and unable to drop to the floor, bend forward, cover your head with your arms, and hold on to your neck with both hands.

 Stay inside until the shaking stops and it is safe to go outside.